GenericMappingTools/gmt/trunk/doc/rst/source/grdinfo.rst

 and the number of *x* and *y* nodes, and [optionally] the mean, standard deviation, and/or the median, L1 scale of *z*, and number of nodes set to NaN.
 We also report if the grid is pixel- or gridline-registered and if it is a Cartesian or Geographic data set (based on metadata in the file).

-.. include:: explain_commonitems.rst_

 `Required Arguments <#toc4>`_
 -----------------------------